New: Social Connector Program

 This group is a social group for adults involving a range of activities and occasional outings.
 It is aimed at those with a physical or intellectual disability.

-Who: Mainly people up to 65 years of age
+Who: People aged up to 75 years

 When: Tuesdays 10.00am to 2.00pm at our Eltham centre